microsoft/ivy/doc/examples/networking.md

     0
     >

-But suppose we change the initial condition so it depends on the stripped parameter:

-    init bit <-> me = 0

-That is, we want `bit` to be true initially only for process 0.
-Here's what happens when we try to compile:

-    ivy_to_cpp target=repl isolate=iso_foo paraminit2.ivy
-    paraminit2.ivy: line 7: error: initial condition depends on stripped parameter

-IVy isn't smart enough to compile an initial condition that is a function of the stripped parameter.
-We can work around this by providing this function explicitly, using an initializer:

-    #lang ivy1.6

-    type t

-    object foo(me:t) = {
-        function bit:bool
+Note that it is allowed for the initial condition to depend on the parameter `me`.
+For example, we could write:

     after init {
-            bit := (me = 0)
+        bit := me = 0
     }

-        action get_bit returns (x:bool) = {
-            x := bit
-        }
-    }

-    export foo.get_bit

-    extract iso_foo(me:t) = foo(me)
+That is, we want `bit` to be true initially only for process 0.

-This version can be stripped and gives the expected result:
+This version can also be stripped and gives the expected result:

     $ ivy_to_cpp target=repl isolate=iso_foo paraminit3.ivy
     $ g++ -o paraminit3 paraminit3.cpp